Chasing Pavements: In popular culture

 Melissa Benoist performed a cover of "Chasing Pavements" in a Glee episode.

 Covers

 The song was performed by Melissa Benoist on the 2012 episode "The New Rachel" of Glee.
 In 2013, American R&B singer, Candice Glover performed the song on the singing competition series, American Idol, during her time as a contestant on the show.
 American rapper Machine Gun Kelly also covered the song and it has over 9.5 million views on YouTube.

 Soundtrack appearances

 "Chasing Pavements" was featured in three episodes of Hollyoaks.
 The first was in a concluding scene of Hannah Ashworth's anorexia.
 The second instance was during the beginning scene of Charlie Dean's custody battle.
 The third was in a scene showing Dominic Reilly reflecting on Tina McQueen talking to him.
 The song was also featured in the film Wild Child, and the TV show 90210.
+The song soundtracked the closing season to sixth episode of the third season of The Comeback, heard over the final scene where Valerie Cherish watches news footage of her becoming Hollywood’s number one enemy after it leaked her latest sitcom was written with A.I..